F-1 & J-1 Visas

 Passport – This document will be provided by your home country.
 Please make sure to have a valid passport at all times.

-I-94 – This is a form used by U.S. Customs and Border Patrol to keep track of the arrival and departure to/from the U.S. of people who are not U.S. citizens or lawful permanent residents.
+I-94: This is a form used by U.S. Customs and Border Patrol to keep track of the arrival and departure to/from the U.S. of people who are not U.S. citizens or lawful permanent residents.
 Upon your admission to the United States at a port of entry, you will be issued a Form I-94.
 International students who enter the country at an air or sea port of entry are issued an electronic form, while those who enter the country at a land port of entry are issued a paper Form I-94.
-You may locate your recent I-94 here.
+You may locate your recent I-94 on the CBP I-94 website.

 Every student is responsible for keeping their most recent immigration documents safe and unexpired at all times.
 These include I-20/DS 2019, I-94, Employment Authorization Card.